ClickHouse/clickhouse_vs_snowflake/README.md

 # ClickHouse vs Snowflake for Real-time Analytics

+These tests were performed on ClickHouse 23.6 unless stated and the first 2 weeks of June for Snowflake.

 ## Goals

 To provide a real-time analytics benchmark comparing ClickHouse and Snowflake when resources are comparable and all effort is made to optimize both.